natocool2/Easynet-Pro-KB/README.md

 6. **Integration with Easynet Pro Ecosystem**: How this component fits into the overall ecosystem
 7. **AI-Friendly Summary**: Structured summary for AI consumption

+## Progress Summary

+As of March 2025, we have completed:
+- 3 of 8 main sections (37.5%): Business Intelligence, Projects and Investment, and Legal Support
+- 17 of 69 planned detailed documents (24.6%)

+The project is progressing on schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.

 ## Future Development

-The knowledge base will continue to expand according to the project plan, with development of the Legal Support section as the current priority, followed by Marketing and Communication.
-Full completion is expected within 16 weeks of initiation.
+The knowledge base will continue to expand according to the project plan, with the Marketing and Communication section as the current priority, followed by Technological Development.
+Full completion is expected within the original 16-week timeline.
 Updates will be made as new industry best practices emerge and as the Easynet Pro Ecosystem evolves.

 ---